 Residency Requirements: Graduate Students

-In order to meet the University of California residency requirements, graduate students must be in an eligible immigration status and satisfy the "Physical Presence" and "Intent to Remain in California" requirements by the residence determination date, which is the first day of the term.
+In order to meet the University of California residency requirements, graduate students must be in an eligible immigration status and satisfy the "Physical Presence" and "Intent to Remain in California" requirements by the residence determination date, which is the first day of instruction.

 If you are a graduate student who will not be turning 24 by December 31 of the year a resident classification is sought, you must also satisfy the Financial Independence requirement.